My name is Thomas Frank, and there’s no way you can conclusively prove that I don’t go out in the woods and fight bears in my spare time.

 this pile of self-indulgent drivel my biography.

-Right now, I’m in my senior year of college (oh freshman year, how I miss thee).
-I go to Iowa State University and I’m majoring in Management Information Systems – basically a combination of business and computer engineering.
+Here are the facts, ma’am: I’m a 2013 graduate of Iowa State University and I majored in Management Information Systems – basically a combination of business and computer engineering.

 Even before I started college, I was determined to take every opportunity in life and to figure out the best way to do things.
 I’ve always been a sort of hacker, in both senses of the word, I guess – I like to dink around with computers and code, but I’m also always looking for new and better ways to do things.
 I’m absolutely obsessed with living my life to its fullest potential and doing the impossible.

-It’s kind of hard to talk myself up, especially with all the other people my age (or younger!) doing amazing things today, but I like to think that I’ve done a lot of stuff during the 3 years of college I’ve been through so far.
+It’s kind of hard to talk myself up, especially with all the other people my age (or younger!) doing amazing things today, but I like to think that I did a lot of stuff during my 4 years of college.
 I’ve won over $15,000 in merit-based scholarships, and I was even interviewed by the Wall Street Journal about how I did it.

 I also took on almost $15,000 in student loans to finance the parts of my education that scholarships couldn’t cover.
 In March of 2013, I paid off all of that debt before even graduating.
 Yes, graduating debt-free is possible.
 I hope to both inspire you to do so and help you figure out how.